electronicsleep/MediaPi/README.md

 Can play movies continuously on boot or respond to commands

+Store movies and scrips on a old thumb drive and play at boot

 Turn your old TV into a rain machine or play your favorite videos

 #Requirements: